Hornets vs. Wizards Player Props Betting Odds

-The Charlotte Hornets host the Washington Wizards at Spectrum Center on Wednesday (tip at 7:00 PM ET).
-Those looking to place a player prop bet can find odds for LaMelo Ball, Kyle Kuzma and others in this outing.
+The Washington Wizards host the Charlotte Hornets at Capital One Arena on Friday (tip at 7:00 PM ET).
+Those looking to place a player prop wager can find odds on Kyle Kuzma, LaMelo Ball and others in this game.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!